 It will be an opportunity for key stakeholders and policymakers to discuss priorities for the new government - with heightened public and political focus on this area of policy.

-The conference takes place as the Law Commission prepares to launch its consultation on the adequacy of protection offered by hate crime legislation and consider potential extensions of protected characteristics.
+The discussion takes place as the Law Commission prepares to launch its consultation on the adequacy of protection offered by hate crime legislation and consider potential extensions of protected characteristics.

 Delegates will discuss the future scope of hate crime legislation and its enforcement - including the Government’s commitment to introducing online harms legislation to protect children and vulnerable adults from digital threats as outlined in the Queen’s Speech.

 We also expect attendees to consider wider related issues, including prevention strategies and support for those affected by hate crime.